RWTH-HPC/sx-aurora-offloading/docs/install.md

-# Building the Project
+# Installation

-This page details, how to build all components for SX-Aurora offloading.
+This page details, how to install or build all components for SX-Aurora offloading.

+## Installing the Package
+NEC provides LLVM including our OpenMP offloading implementation as package in a Yum repository.

+1. Add the `https://sx-aurora.com/repos/llvm/x86_64/` yum repository to your `/etc/yum.repo.d` (consult [How to add a Yum repository](https://www.redhat.com/sysadmin/add-yum-repository#manually-set-up-a-respository) by Red Hat)
+2. Install `llvm-ve-rv-1.8.0-1.8.0-1.x86_64.rpm`

+## Building the Project
 This project now comes as a single [llvm-project](%%llvm%%) repository, forked from LLVM's upstream repository.
 All components can be checked out from a single source and built,